WebNLG/2023-Challenge/data/README.md

 We provide rough training data automatically translated from the original 2020 English set into the 3 target languages via a multilingual [NMT system](https://github.com/bzhangGo/zero/tree/master/docs/multilingual_laln_lalt).
 We also provide dev sets that have been manually translated into each target language by human translators.

+The [benchmark reader](../utils) can be used to load and parse these datasets.

 Language codes are as follows:
 * Breton - `br`
 * Welsh - `cy`